TCDSolar/BELLA/README.rst

         python bella_triangulation_YYYY_MM_dd.py

-    - A file with the multilateration results should be available at PATH/TO/Multilaterate/Data/
+    - A file with the multilateration results should be available in **PATH/TO/Multilaterate/Data/YYYY_MM_dd/**

 4 - In multilat environment open **Multilaterate/bella_plotter.py**